Samsung Galaxy A71 review | Galaxy A71 is the best mid-range Phone

 Gamers are going to like this phone and there are quite a few reasons for that.
 For example, the phone has a huge screen to play the game.
 PUBG goes up to the ultra-frame rate in galaxy A71.
 Graphics are the best in this category, the game doesn’t lag for a single time.
 The cherry on top?
 We, could not find a heating issue on the phone while playing games.
 Its temperature management is good on the phone.
 Other than PUBG, COD Mobile is another game that plays very smoothly on the phone.
 COD Mobile gives very high graphics and framerate on A71.
 While talking about gaming, I want to point little your attention to the speaker of this phone.
 Speaker produces a very low sound output.
 To get the best sound experience from games or music, used headphones or earphones.
 The output in-ear is very good.

 Samsung Galaxy A71’s has Quad Camera setup looks just good back in the day, it was only good until a couple of weeks back.
 After the latest update, the cameras have notably improved.
 Samsung gives all Galaxy S20 exclusive camera features to the galaxy A71.
-The camera has Single Take, Quick video Recording, My filters, night time-lapse, and an upgraded pro mode like exclusive feature on this phone.
-I had the biggest issue with the limited pro-mode of the phone, previous pro-mode didn’t have the shutter speed.
+The camera has Single Take, Quick video Recording, My filters, night time-lapse, and an upgraded pro-mode-like exclusive feature on this phone.
+I had the biggest issue with the limited pro-mode of the phone, the previous pro-mode didn’t have the shutter speed.
 Thankfully, all the missing features are here.
 The best thing that has happened to the A71’s camera, it supports the EIS to 4K resolution.
 I don’t believe that the image resolution has changed, the galaxy A71 takes the best ultrawide photos for a midrange, its normal camera is a great all-rounder and especially it’s a low-light performer.
 In some lighting conditions, the images are overexposed.
 The phone’s live focus works well too.
-The Macro camera of the phone is very good the user would love to use.
+The Macro camera of the phone is very good the user would love to use it.

 According to your daily usage battery performance varies.
 We conducted two battery drain tests on this phone.
 In one test this phone battery went over 9 hours and, in another test, it hit over 10 hours.
-In real life usage, this phone can stay on for a number of days on standby.
+In real-life usage, this phone can stay on for a number of days on standby.
 I mostly use the galaxy A71 for 1 PUBG match, 2 3 COD mobile matches, I use the phone in my car for Bluetooth playback, and sometimes I use its WiFi hotspot as well.
 According to my usage, the battery easily lasts for over a day.
 It easily gives me a screen on time of over 4 hours before it falls down to 45 percent, so it can easily provide a screen on time of over 8 hours with a mobile data turn on and SIM card inserted.

 Here, I feel Samsung should do some improvements in the Galaxy A71.
 The A71 missing the feature 1080P @ 60FPS.
-Even In last year launched Redmi Note 8 Pro and New Note 9 pro has the Samsung GW1 sensor and they both support the 1080P @ 60FPS videos.
+Even In last year launched Redmi Note 8 Pro and New Note 9 pro have the Samsung GW1 sensor and they both support the 1080P @ 60FPS videos.
 The Pro Mode of this phone still doesn’t allow lens selection, I believe this feature should be there.
 The raw images cannot capture by Pro mode, we deserve this feature too.
 Galaxy A71 will easily make up to Android 12 and I am pretty sure this phone will get the One UI 2.5 soon too.
 The way Samsung has improved this phone so far and I hope continues improving it, this phone can easily last for up to 2 years for an average user.